 Advantages of Canning vs. Buying Canned at the Store

-Canning at home is far more difficult and time-consuming than pushing a few buttons online or driving to the store – but I’d do it again in a heartbeat.
-For me, the most persuasive argument in favor of home canning is also the simplest: it’s fun.
+Canning at home is far more difficult and time-consuming than clicking a few buttons online or driving to the store, but I’d do it again in a heartbeat.
+For me, the most persuasive argument in favor of home canning is also the simplest: It’s fun.

-Canning changes a run-of-the-mill ingredient or ingredients into a long-lived, stable form that you can enjoy at your leisure – and the process of creating that form is immensely satisfying.
-I challenge you to have as much fun on your next trip to the grocery store as you will at your first home canning session.
+Canning changes a run-of-the-mill ingredient or ingredients into a long-lived, stable form you can enjoy at your leisure.
+And the process of creating that form is immensely satisfying.
+It’s certainly more fun than the average trip to the grocery store.

 Another powerful argument for canning is that it allows you to exercise far greater control over what you put in your body than buying canned items at the store.
-If you’re using store-bought ingredients, you’re free to spend a few dollars more for high-quality, organic, sustainably raised items that have more nutritional content and less environmental impact.
-If you’re using homegrown ingredients, you know exactly where your food is coming from and can personally vouch for its quality.
+If you’re using store-bought ingredients, you can spend a few dollars more for high-quality, organic, sustainably raised items that have more nutritional content and less environmental impact.
+If you’re using homegrown ingredients, you know exactly where your food comes from and can personally vouch for its quality.

-For several reasons, canning is an educational experience for people of all ages.
+Canning is an educational experience for people of all ages.
 By nature, canning defies biology.
-To do it properly, you have to have at least a rudimentary knowledge of how it prevents spoilage and facilitates long-term preservation.
-This is a great way to teach kids – and inexperienced adults – basic lessons about food safety.
+To do it properly, you need at least a rudimentary knowledge of how it prevents spoilage and facilitates long-term preservation.
+This is a great way to teach kids — and inexperienced adults — basic lessons about food safety.

-Canning is also a great way to teach or learn basic cooking and food preparation techniques in general.
+Canning is also a great way to teach or learn basic cooking and food preparation techniques.
 I’d personally never made jam from scratch before I attempted my strawberry rhubarb recipe, and the sight of the sugar, rhubarb, and strawberries dissolving into a hot, viscous, bubbling mess at full boil is one I won’t soon forget.

 Finally, canning can be an important component of a broader curriculum on low-impact food systems.
-You can prepare and can dozens (probably hundreds) of domestic and wild food items that either already grow or can easily be grown in your home garden or the natural areas around your house.
+You can prepare and can dozens — if not hundreds — of domestic and wild food items that already grow or can easily be grown in your home garden or the natural areas around your house.
 If you can’t grow food year-round in your area, learning how to safely preserve what you grow is critical to a sustainable lifestyle.